 Having well-defined KPIs helps you to improve the content you produce or the advertisements you publish to guarantee a maximum return on your efforts.
 Understanding the inbound traffic they generate is vitally important for any e-commerce business.
 A KPI dashboard is one of the tools that can help with that.

-So, in short: KPIs are useful to optimise your webshop, but which are the metrics you should be using?
-That depends on the specifics of your business of course, but here are a couple to get you started.
+As it became clear in the introduction, ecommerce KPIs are useful to optimize your webshop, but which are the metrics you should be using?
+That depends on the specifics of your business of course, but here are a couple to get you started

 The bounce rate is a very important metric for any website; it means how many of the users on your site visit just one page and then leave.
 If you keep an eye on the bounce rate of the different pages on your e-commerce site you can use that information to keep users on your site for longer – which translates to more sales.